Section 2403. Structural Concrete

 b.
 When concrete is deposited through a chute, slope the chute to allow concrete to flow slowly without segregation.
 Place the delivery point of the chute as close as possible to the point of deposit.
 Keep chutes and spouts clean.
 Thoroughly flush them with water before and after each run.
 Discharge the water outside the forms.
 Do not pump concrete through aluminum conduit or tubing.

 c.
 A tremie is not required when filling steel pipe piles or encasing steel H-piles.
-Use a tremie whenever the distance through which other concrete must be dropped vertically exceeds 6 feet (2 m).
-Do not exceed a drop of 3 foot (1 m) for bridge floors and culvert slabs.
-A tremie is not required for concrete placement of elements which have a maximum dimension no greater than 12 inches (300 mm) provided that Paragraph d below is adhered to and concrete is placed in lifts.
+Use a tremie whenever the distance through which other concrete must be dropped vertically exceeds 6 feet.
+Do not exceed a drop of 3 foot for bridge floors and culvert slabs.
+A tremie is not required for concrete placement of elements which have a maximum dimension no greater than 12 inches provided that Article 2403.03, C, 3, d is adhered to and concrete is placed in lifts.

 d.
 Do not deposit concrete in large quantities at a single point, causing it to flow along inside the forms.